Research Article

 Abstract

-Conclusions.
-Meta-analytic effect sizes are clinically meaningful only when delivered at ≥20 h/week before age 9.
-Expressive-language weakness and widening age-related gaps in multicultural settings require integrated Naturalistic Developmental Behavioural Interventions with augmentative-communication components, plus sustained DLS coaching across development.
+Conclusions: Meta-analytic effect sizes achieve meaningful coverage only when delivered ≥ 20 h/week before age nine years.
+Expressive-language weakness and widening adaptive gaps in bilingual contexts require Naturalistic Developmental Behavioral Interventions with augmentative communication support, plus sustained DLS coaching.

-Keywords: autism spectrum disorder; adaptive behavior; meta-analysis; Vineland-3; multicultural
+Keywords: autism spectrum disorder; adaptive behavior; Vineland-3; support lysis; multicultural

 References